rubocop/ruby-style-guide/README.md

 # Abstract

-This document was created when I as the Technical Lead of the company in which I work for was asked by the CTO to create some internal documents describing good style and best practices for Ruby programming.
+This document was created when I, as the Technical Lead of the company in which I work for, was asked by the CTO to create some internal documents describing good style and best practices for Ruby programming.
 I started off by copying
-[this existing style guide](https://github.com/chneukirchen/styleguide), since I concurred with most of the points in it and started to built upon it.
+[this existing style guide](https://github.com/chneukirchen/styleguide), since I concurred with most of the points in it and then proceeded to built upon it.
 I hope it will be useful to other people as well and I hope that I'll get a lot of feedback and suggestions on how to improve the guide for the benefit of the entire Ruby community.